Cap-go/capacitor-updater/README.md

 notifyAppReady() => Promise<void>
 ```

-Notify native plugin that the update is working, only in auto update
+Notify native plugin that the update is working, only in auto-update

 --------------------